The Spring Standards: Touring

-The Spring Standards have toured nationwide at major venues and have been featured on Conan O'Brien (August 2008), Pepsi's Poptub, USA's "Royal Pains" and MTV's Exiled.
-The band performed on The Rock Boat IX in 2009, "the floating music festival at sea".
+The Spring Standards toured nationwide at major venues and have been featured on Conan O'Brien (August 2008), Pepsi's Poptub, USA's Royal Pains and MTV's Exiled.
+The band performed on The Rock Boat IX in 2009.

-The Spring Standards have become somewhat of a staple on New York's Rock Station 101.9 WRXP, having been invited to play "The Rock Show with Matt Pinfield and Leslie Fram" on numerous occasions, including an annual appearance to sing The Pogues' holiday classic Fairytale of New York with Pinfield on air.
+The Spring Standards became somewhat of a staple on New York's Rock Station 101.9 WRXP, having been invited to play The Rock Show with Matt Pinfield and Leslie Fram, including an annual appearance to sing The Pogues' holiday classic "Fairytale of New York" with Pinfield on air.

 The band has toured nationwide at major venues.
-They have performed as an opening act for musicians including Old 97s, The Clarks, Works Progress Administration (musical group), Stephen Kellogg and the Sixers, Caravan of Thieves (band), Rustic Overtones, Rigby Fawkes, Squeeze (band), The Everybodyfields, and Glenn Tilbrook and the Fluffers.
+They have performed as an opening act for Old 97s, The Clarks, Works Progress Administration (musical group), Stephen Kellogg and the Sixers, Caravan of Thieves (band), Rustic Overtones, Rigby Fawkes, Squeeze (band), The Everybodyfields, and Glenn Tilbrook, and the Fluffers.

-In 2010, The Spring Standards were selected to perform at the famed Austin music festival South by Southwest.
+In 2010, the band was selected to perform at the famed Austin music festival South by Southwest.

-They also embarked with Joey Ryan on "The Gang Goes On Tour 2010", headlined by Meg & Dia.
+They also embarked with Joey Ryan on The Gang Goes On Tour 2010, headlined by Meg & Dia.

 The band was on tour with Ha Ha Tonka throughout the Spring of 2011.

-In 2012, The Spring Standards returned to South by Southwest for several showings.
+In 2012, The Spring Standards returned to South by Southwest for several performances.
 In preparation for their new album, they went on the road for a CD release tour in May to promote their new music.
-Joined by Rhett Miller & The Serial Lady Killers, The Spring Standards kicked off a US tour shortly after in June.
-On June 18, they appeared on Conan O'Brien's talk show, Conan, and performed "Here We Go".
+Joined by Rhett Miller & The Serial Lady Killers, The Spring Standards kicked off a US tour in June.
+On June 18, they appeared on Conan, and performed "Here We Go".

 In February 2013, the band embarked on a six-week tour of the northeast U.S., playing in cities such as Boston, Massachusetts, Philadelphia, Pennsylvania, and Washington, DC.
 May 21 saw the release of their first live album, Live from Delaware (with a DVD release in 2014).
 That same week, they made an appearance at the Watkins Family Hour, along with singer/songwriter Dan Wilson.

 In 2014 they returned to South by Southwest.

-The band has also worked with New York composers Kerrigan-Lowdermilk, appearing in concerts and on recordings.
+The band worked with New York composers Kerrigan-Lowdermilk, appearing in concerts and on recordings.